If you have only recently been affected by brain injury you may crave information about what to expect, or you might

 There are national charities and regional support groups that can provide both practical and emotional support by connecting you to people who have travelled the same path as you due to brain injury.

 You can find links to some brain injury support groups and charities here.

 Financial / benefits for brain injury

 Brain injuries tend to occur suddenly and without warning, and whilst many people make a good recovery and return to work, some may not be able to return in the same capacity if at all.
 It might be that a spouse or a parent may has to give up work in order to care for a brain injured person.
 Whatever the situation, access to the right benefits and support is crucial to secure a regular income to meet daily living costs.

 You can find more information about welfare benefits following brain injury here.

 If you have been living with a brain injury for some time and are looking for services, our online directory might help you find what you’re after.
 It provides a comprehensive list of service providers and support groups.

 Click here to search The BIG Directory for companies and services supporting brain injury.

-You can download the Independent Living Solutions guide to what to expect from a case manager and how they might help below.
+You can download the Brain Injury Group guide to what to expect from a case manager and how they might help below.

 The role of a Case Manager (470.1 KiB)